alfredjmgdev/content-creator-app/README.md

 ## 📚 Documentation

-You can find it after running the application on this links: http://localhost:3000/api-docs/
+You can find it after running the application on this link: http://localhost:3000/api-docs/